 Will you receive the reimbursement under the social health system in the country in which you are residing temporarily?
 The Dutch scheme referred to above will not apply in this situation.

 On January 31, 2020, the United Kingdom (UK) left the European Union (EU).
 New arrangements are being negotiated by the UK and the EU around the reimbursement of medically necessary care for EU citizens in the UK.
 Depending on the agreements that are made, this may have implications for your health insurance.

 Depending on the care that you need, you will be able to approach a general practitioner or the accident and emergency department in a hospital abroad.
 In all EU-countries you can call the alarm number 112 in case of emergency.

 HollandZorg Alarm Centre

-Should you require urgent care abroad, please always contact our Alarm Centre as soon as possible.
+You are only entitled to reimbursement if the Emergency Centre coordinates the care or transport.
 Our staff will arrange for you to receive the care you need and help you to find a care provider.
 You can contact us 24 hours a day, seven days a week on +31 (0)570 687 112.
 Send your e-mail message to: firstname.lastname@example.org.